Performance Workshop & Theatre Above

 About Stan Lai

-Lai is Artistic Director of Performance Workshop, Taiwan, Theatre Above, Shanghai, and Co-founder and Festival Director of the Wuzhen Theatre Festival, China.
+Lai is the Artistic Director of Performance Workshop, Taiwan; and Theatre Above, Shanghai, a venue dedicated to the performance of his works.
+He is Co-founder and Festival Director of the Wuzhen Theatre Festival.

 About Performance Workshop & Theatre Above

-Performance Workshop was founded in 1984 in Taipei by Stan Lai, Lee Li-chun and Lee Kuo-hsiu, with a mission to create new works for the Chinese language stage.
-Many of Stan Lai's plays were created through this, his Taiwan theatre group.
-In all, PW has produced over 50 original new works, many of which have become legendary icons of the modern Chinese-language theatre, mostly produced by Nai-chu Ding.
+Performance Workshop (PW) was founded in 1984 in Taipei by Stan Lai, Lee Li-chun and Lee Kuo-hsiu, with a mission to create new works for the Chinese language stage.
+Many of Stan Lai's earlier plays were created with this Taiwan theatre group, with Nai-Chu Ding producing.
+In all, PW has produced over 50 original new works, many of which have become legends of the modern Chinese-language theatre.